 - Electronic equipment should be brought up to ambient temperatures before energizing to prevent condensate from forming on circuitry. - Fire and potable water piping should be checked for leaks from freeze damage after the heat has been restored to the facility and water turned back on.
 When an EMERGENCY has been declared at the BASEBALL FIELD and an ambulance is needed during an athletic event, the following protocol should be followed as closely as possible.

-Location: The baseball field is located to the left of

-the front of the school building.
+1. On Field Evaluation: Certified Athletic Trainer : Randy Wilkes Assisted by Student Athletic Trainer (SAT) Retrieval of splints, ice bags, etc. 2.
+Call 911 Head Coach: Use athletic trainer's cell phone Location: The baseball field is located to the left of the front of the school building.
 Ambulance Directions: The ambulance will enter the main entrance to the school and turn right on the frontage road that goes in front of the school.
 This road will take them all the way to the baseball field.

-4. Crowd ControlAssistant Coach: Keep crowd off field

-• In life threatening situation, call parents (phone

-numbers with the head coach)

-• In non life-threatening situation, let the athlete call

-home

-7. Direct Paramedics Assistant Coach:

-Stand outside of the field on the road to flag down

-EMTs.
+Provide pertinent information to dispatcher 3.
+Team Control Assistant Coach: Direct athletes away from injured player 4.
+Crowd Control Assistant Coach: Keep crowd off field 5.
+Contact Parents Athletic Trainer/Head Coach: In life threatening situation, call parents (phone numbers with the head coach) In non life-threatening situation, let the athlete call home 6.
+Contact Team Physician Certified Athletic Trainer: Randy Wilkes Call to inform the physician of the situation 7.
+Direct Paramedics Assistant Coach : Stand outside of the field on the road to flag down EMTs.
+8. Hospital GA/SAT and/or Parents:Call on duty ATC ASAP with medical status